angela1C/Programming-and-Scripting-Project/README.md

 While Fisher used the Iris data set as an example to demonstrate statistical methods of classification, the Iris data itself was actually collected by Edgar Anderson, an American botanist and geneticist.
 Fishers's Iris data set is therefore often known as *Anderson's Iris data set*.

 [Edgar Anderson](https://en.wikipedia.org/wiki/Edgar_Anderson) was particularly interested in the variation in plant species or a group of species, and in evolution in general.
-[Anderson](http://people.wku.edu/charles.smith/chronob/ANDE1897.htm) is known for his work in the genetics of hydridisation and character variation measurement.
+[Anderson](http://people.wku.edu/charles.smith/chronob/ANDE1897.htm) is known for his work in the genetics of hybridization and character variation measurement.

-Andersons's interest in the iris plants was for [morphological](https://en.wikipedia.org/wiki/Morphology_(biology) reasons and he was trying to find out how one species of Iris could have evolved from another species.
+Andersons's interest in the iris plants was for [morphological](https://en.wikipedia.org/wiki/Morphology_(biology)) reasons and he was trying to find out how one species of Iris could have evolved from another species.

 http://people.wku.edu/charles.smith/chronob/ANDE1897.htm

 According to a [biolographical memoir](http://www.nasonline.org/publications/biographical-memoirs/memoir-pdfs/anderson-edgar.pdf) on Edgar Anderson, written by a fellow botanist [G. Ledyard Stebbins](https://en.wikipedia.org/wiki/G._Ledyard_Stebbins), Anderson carried out research in the 1920's that focused on developing techniques to quantify geographic variation in Iris versicolor.
 In this memoir, Leyard describes how Anderson had observed that there was a lot of genetic variation within most populations of plants and set out to find a few easily recognisable, well-differentiated species to research.
-Anderson chose the Iris Versicolor as he had previously believed it to be a clearly defined species until he subsequently discovered that it was actually two species which he could tell apart after some preliminary analysis.
-Anderson then set out to find how one species could have evolved from another and collected a very large samples of iris flowers to analyse which led had to seek a third species that could be a possible alternate parent for one of the two species that he was studying.
+Anderson chose the Iris Versicolor as he had previously believed it to be a clearly defined species.
+However he subsequently discovered that it was actually two species which he could tell apart after some preliminary analysis.
+Anderson then set out to find how one species could have evolved from another and collected a very large samples of iris flowers to analyse.
+This led had to seek a third species that could be a possible alternate parent for one of the two species that he was studying.
 The course of his research led him to the Iris Setosa, a species native to Alaska.
-His research indicated that the Iris Versicolor of northeastern North America had arisen as an [amphiploid](https://en.wikipedia.org/wiki/Polyploidy#Terminology), one parent being Iris Virginica of the Mississippi Valley and the Southeast Coast and the other being the I Setosa of the Yukon Valley Alaska.
+His research indicated that the Iris Versicolor of northeastern North America had arisen as an [amphiploid](https://en.wikipedia.org/wiki/Polyploidy#Terminology), one parent being Iris Virginica of the Mississippi Valley and the Southeast Coast and the other being the Iris Setosa of the Yukon Valley Alaska.

-(Note that this data set preceded the 1936 data set known as Fishers Iris Data Set or Andersons Iris Data set.)

 Anderson carefully examined the individual characters of the iris plants that were growing in different conditions.
 He used scatter diagrams and ideographs  - simplified diagrams which he developed himself - so that he could visualise and compare the data more easily.
 These methods helped him to come to conclusions about the data.

 Anderson did further study on the genus Iris in the 1930's looking at the complex variation patterns of populations found in the Mississippi  delta region.

-From further study he showed that the variation with respect to leaves, stems and other vegetative charactersitics was due largely to [phenotypic](https://en.wikipedia.org/wiki/Phenotype) modification but that reproductive characteristics were remarkably constant for a genotype and exhibited a large amount of genotypic variation within populations.
+From further study he showed that while the variation with respect to leaves, stems and other vegetative characteristics of the plant was due largely to [phenotypic](https://en.wikipedia.org/wiki/Phenotype) modification, the reproductive characteristics (the flower including petals and sepals) were remarkably constant for a genotype and exhibited a large amount of genotypic variation within populations.
 [Biographical Memoir of Edgar Anderson by G Ledyard Stebbins](nasonline.org)

 In the 1936 Iris data set, the two species Iris Setosa and Iris Versicolor were found growing together in the same colony in the Gaspé Pensinsula in Canada.
 The sample of the third species - the Iris Virginica differs from the other two samples as they were not taken from the same natural colony.
 Fisher used a linear compound of the four measurements and then looked at the means and variations of the compound measurements.
 He showed that the differences between the Iris Setosa and the Iris versicolor was so great compared to the standard deviations of the compound measurements while the differences between the  Iris Virginica and the Iris Versicolor was less than four times the standard deviation of each species.
 Fisher concluded that there as there is some overlap between the distributions of the Iris Virginica and the Iris Versicolor and therefore they are not as easily distinguished from one another based solely on the four measurements.